wacncontent/CustomizeTool/output/articles/media-services/media-services-implement-failover.md

 Then, to handle the failover:

-1. Set up a Media Services account in ”Data Center B”.
+1. Set up a Media Services account in "Data Center B".
 1. Create a target empty asset in the target Media Services account.
 1. Create a write SAS locator for the target empty asset to have write access to the container in the target Storage account that is associated with the target asset.
-1. Use Azure Storage SDK to copy blobs (asset files) between the source storage account in ”Data Center A” and target storage account in ”Data Center B” (these storage accounts are associated with the assets of interest.)
+1. Use Azure Storage SDK to copy blobs (asset files) between the source storage account in "Data Center A" and target storage account in "Data Center B" (these storage accounts are associated with the assets of interest.)
 1. Associate blobs (asset files) that were copied to the target blob container with the target asset.
-1. Create an origin locator for the asset in ”Data Center B” and specify the locator Id that was generated for the asset in ”Data Center A”.
+1. Create an origin locator for the asset in "Data Center B" and specify the locator Id that was generated for the asset in "Data Center A".
 1. This gives you the streaming URLs where the relative paths of the URLs are the same (only the base URLs are different).

 Then, to handle any outages, you can create a CDN on top of these origin locators.